 Our dock at Point Pleasant Beach, NJ is only a ten-minute drive from Exit 98 on the Garden State Parkway.
 But the real benefit is that our homeport is close to the tuna fishing grounds and the riding time to the offshore grounds is only five hours.
 An added benefit of the shorter ride is that it gives us more time and range to fish more southerly offshore canyons, and gives us more flexibility when it comes to staying for a 'late bite'.

 Many anglers prefer a boat with fewer people and more fishing room and we strictly limit our tuna fishing trips to 26 people aboard the 100-foot VOYAGER.
 This gives everyone plenty of room to fish and produces far fewer line tangles.
 And this puts more fish in the boat!
 If you don't have your own stand-up tuna rod and reel, we can rent you a setup for your trip.
 We offer new Penn two-speed reels loaded with premium Momoi monofilament line with matching Penn rods.
 The two-speed reels will help both novices and seasoned veterans alike to reel in that final 50 feet of line where so many fish are lost.

-We offer quality fishing trips for everyone and we hope you will join us during our 2015 tuna fishing season!
+We offer quality fishing trips for everyone and hope you join us during our 2016 tuna fishing season!